rickyemi/Medical_Device_Failure/README.md

 ## Medical_Device_Failure
 ###### Disclaimer: `Model Architecture`, `Problem Statement` and `Data Glossary` have been adjusted to protect company's IP.
 This actual project was carried out in July 2020
 ##### Problem Statement
-Non-routine quality events, like material failures, cost the medical device industry between US $2 - 5 billion per year on average.Materials-related issues are responsible for >30% of medical device failures, In 2017, about 35% of medical device failures reported to the Food and Drug Administration (FDA) were materials-related, another 5% was due to electronic failures.
+Non-routine quality events, like material failures, cost the medical device industry between US$ 3 billion per year on average.Materials-related issues are responsible for >30% of medical device failures, In 2017, about 35% of medical device failures reported to the Food and Drug Administration (FDA) were materials-related, another 5% was due to electronic failures.
 A medical device material failure makes them prone to errors and this can be traced back to the materials used to develop the medical device.Many medical devices can be affected by a material failure, and failure can during the course of a medical device lifecycle.

 In addition to financial losses, material failures can lead to:
 - Litigation and judgments